ASC-15

 The ASC-15 (Advance System Controller Model 15) was a digital computer developed by International Business Machines (IBM) for use on the Titan II intercontinental ballistic missile (ICBM).
 It was subsequently modified and used on the Titan III and Saturn I Block II launch vehicles.

 Its principal function on these rockets was to make navigation calculations using data from inertial sensor systems.
 It also performed readiness checks before launch.
 It was a digital serial processor using fixed-point data with 27-bit words.
 The storage was a drum memory.
-Electronic circuits were welded encapsulated modules, consisting of discrete resistors, transistors, capacitors, and other components welded together and encapsulated in a foam material.
+Electronic circuits were soldered encapsulated modules, consisting of discrete resistors, transistors, capacitors, and other components soldered together and encapsulated in a foam material.
 It was manufactured in the IBM plant at Owego, NY.

 ASC-15 for Titan II

 The first inertial guidance system for the Titan II was built by AC Spark Plug, and included an inertial measurement unit based on designs from Draper Labs at MIT, and the ASC-15 computer designed and built by IBM in Owego, NY.
 The first Titan II missile carrying this system was launched 16 March 1962.
 Acquiring spares for this system became difficult, and the Air Force decided to replace it with a new system.
 The AC Spark Plug system, including the ASC-15, was replaced by the Delco Electronics Universal Space Guidance System (USGS) on operational Titan II missiles starting in January 1978.
 The guidance computer in the USGS was the Magic 352, made by Delco.